 A hybrid cloud is a concept of implementation and a service provider’s concern.
 The term, hybrid, here indicates that a cloud solution is with some resources deployed on premises and some off premises.
 Therefore, a hybrid cloud is an on-premises cloud with some resources deployed off premises.
 Similarly, an off-premises cloud with resources deployed on premises is also a hybrid cloud.
 Both definitions are from a resource placement’s viewpoint, and not based on the intended users.

-For example, an on-premises private cloud integrated with resources deployed to Windows Azure (which runs off-premises in Microsoft datacenters) becomes a hybrid cloud.
-At the same time, an application deploys to Windows Azure and references corporate on-premises resources is also a hybrid cloud.
+For example, an on-premises private cloud integrated with resources deployed to Microsoft Azure (which runs off-premises in Microsoft datacenters) becomes a hybrid cloud.
+At the same time, an application deploys to Microsoft Azure and references corporate on-premises resources is also a hybrid cloud.
 In summary, a private or public cloud (application) with resources in more than one cloud deployment model makes it a hybrid cloud.

 Therefore a hybrid cloud is intended for either a targeted group of users or the general public.
 Hence a hybrid is essentially a private cloud or a public cloud, respectively.